Mykonos Vioma: What to expect, how to visit and other hidden gems nearby

 Our mezze plate included a fresh salad from the farm's veggie garden

-I’d love to visit.
+I’d love to visit Mykonos Vioma.
 What do I need to know?

 If you happen to visit in the second half of August, you could even get your hands dirty and help with the harvest.
-If that’s something that interests you contact Dimitra and her family via email.
-You won’t get paid (and you’ll have to sort out your accommodation), but the family is super sweet, and you’ll get homemade meals and maybe even wine or honey to take home.
+If that’s something that interests you, contact Dimitra and her family via email.
+You won’t get paid (and you’ll have to organise your own accommodation), but the family is super sweet, and you’ll get homemade meals and maybe even wine or honey to take home.

 harvesting grapes by maja petric on unsplash